elynch90/racknergate/README.md

-# racknergate
+# 🧾 Racknergate: Digital Forensic Evidence Packet
+Evidence of Institutional Corruption and Procedural Fraud – DC Superior Court & DC Bar

+## 📄 About This Evidence Packet
+This repository contains photographic, metadata, and documentary evidence challenging the official record of service issued by the DC Superior Court and the Office of Disciplinary Counsel (ODC) at the DC Bar.

+The materials presented directly contradict the claim that Elliott M. Lynch was legally served on or after April 3, 2025, exposing a falsified judicial timeline.
+These documents are provided in the public interest to support legal accountability, transparency, and whistleblower protection.

 Digital Forensic evidence related to institutional corruption and procedural fraud at the DC superior court and DC bar

-## About This Evidence Packet
-This packet presents photographic, metadata, and supporting documentary evidence contesting the claim that I was formally served with a court summons on or after April 3, 2025.
-The materials herein directly contradict the official timeline asserted by the DC Bar and associated parties.

 ## EXHIBIT A ORIGINAL
 Unredacted Original Image